labicon/labicon.github.io/_news/2025-kanghyun-quals.md

 inline: true
 ---

-Our student, <a href="https://kh-ryu.github.io">Kanghyun Ryu</a>, has passed his qualifying exam, and become a PhD candidate.
+Our PhD student, <a href="https://kh-ryu.github.io">Kanghyun Ryu</a>, passed his qualifying exam and became a PhD candidate.
+Congratulations Kanghyun!